Team Fortress 2 Classified: Gameplay

-The core gameplay of Team Fortress 2 Classic is identical to Team Fortress 2 in most ways, described as "toning down TF2's less coherent elements in favor of gameplay-focused additions".
-Existing content (as existed in the game’s original 2007 release) goes largely untouched, in favor of removing in-game paid cosmetics and augmenting the game play with new weapons and game modes.
+The core gameplay of Team Fortress 2 Classified is identical to Team Fortress 2 in most ways, described as "toning down TF2's less coherent elements in favor of gameplay-focused additions".
+Existing content (as existed in the game's original 2007 release) goes largely untouched, in favor of removing in-game paid cosmetics and augmenting the gameplay with new weapons and game modes.
 Compared to Team Fortress 2, the new game modes include: